vladhlinskiy/couchbase/docs/Couchbase-batchsource.md

 **Output Schema:** Specifies the schema of the documents.

+**Sample Size:** Specifies the number of documents to randomly sample in the bucket when inferring the schema.
+The default sample size is 1000 documents.
+If a bucket contains fewer documents than the specified number, then all the documents in the bucket will be used.

 **Max Parallelism:** Maximum number of CPU cores can be used to process a query.
 If the specified value is less than zero or greater than the total number of cores in a cluster, the system will use all available cores in the cluster.
 For more information, see [Parallelism Parameter].